It’s easy to write a survey, too.

 This incident is isolated only by the fact that the middle manager was honest enough to admit the situation called for CYA self-preservation over bringing bad news to her boss.

-You cannot make an analytical silk purse out of a data sow’s ear.
+I cannot make an analytical silk purse out of a data sow’s ear.

 A potential client brought me a pile of data to analyze.
 He had written his own survey and collected his own data, then discovered he didn’t know what to do with it.
 His questionnaire had violated nearly every principle of good design and the data had been contaminated, so I told him I could not help.
 Much like the chain of custody for medical tests and forensic evidence (who handled it, what did they do with it and to it?), surveys require several interlocking steps, and the failure of any one of them dooms the entire outcome.
 It is essential that the integrity of the data be maintained throughout the entire prescribed sequence.
 When it comes to collecting and handling data, all steps are critical.
 Start with a bad questionnaire, and the rest of the steps are meaningless.